gabidiac11/programare-avansata/PA_4/README.md

  #### - Create an object-oriented model of the problem.
 You should have at least the following classes: Student, School, and the main class..~✔️
  #### - Create all the objects in the example using streams.~✔️
-  I used these *stream* to create the students and school objects and their names (.
+  I used *stream* to create the students and school objects and their names (.

  ````java
         //pa.lab4.compulsory.Main.generateStudentList()